 top of page

-At Complex Networks Analysis Lab at Ben-Gurion University (CNALAB@BGU) we tackle research problems in diverse domains using a combination of methods from graph theory and machine learning.
+At Complex Networks AI Lab at Ben-Gurion University (CNAI-LAB@BGU) we tackle research problems in diverse domains using a combination of methods from graph theory and machine learning.

 Home: Welcome